 (b) To register with the board, a physician must:

-(1) state the physician's intention to provide interstate telemedicine services in this state;
+(1) state the physician's intention to provide interstate telehealth services in this state;

 (2) provide complete information on: